Revised October 2012

 - For requirements exceeding $5,000, formal written competitive proposals or bids will be issued by the Purchasing Department and should be on University forms .
 This action is necessary to officially determine the price, terms, and conditions of the vendor whose product is being sought and assure the vendor’s compliance with the State and University terms and conditions, and specifications and statement of work.
 Exceptions: Athletic apparel – $10,000, Facilities Operations are limited (see policies associated with these).

 - All requirements exceeding $25,000 must be posted by the University to the State’s Interactive Purchasing System (IPS) located on the State’s Division of Purchase and Contract Web home page: www.ips.state.nc.us/ips/pubmain.asp.
 The IPS permits the posting of whole solicitations and notices of solicitations for public access.
-This posting should be for a period of ten (10) days prior to the proposal/bid due date.
+Per Title 1, Chapter 5B, Subchapter 1316, Paragraph A of the North Carolina Administrative Code (01 NCAC 05B.0316) indicates that this posting shall be advertised at least once and at least ten (10) days prior to the proposal/bid due date.
 Exceptions may be approved by the Director, Purchasing as the appointed University’s executive officer designee where conditions prohibit full posting.
-Note: As the University’s use of the IPS mandates specific data and information transmittals to the State, campus departments will provide the Purchasing Department, in addition to a hard copy, any “Statement of Work’ and/or ‘Specifications’ accompanying a requirementas a Word document via email.
+Note: As the University’s use of the IPS mandates specific data and information transmittals to the State, campus departments will provide the Purchasing Department, in addition to a hard copy, any “Statement of Work’ and/or ‘Specifications’ accompanying a requirement as a Word document via email.

 - An original or electronic signature is required for Purchasing Department files for all IFB.